SanderSMFISH/napari-buds/README.md

 4. To train a random forest classifier, in the created label layer draw examples of cells, buds and background (see tutorial gif below).
 In the Define Label segment of the widget you define which label value (class #label_value) corresponds to cells, buds and background.
-Currently, cells and backgrounds and buds **have to be defined in the Define Label segment**  if you want to be able to segment the classification aswell.
+Currently, cells and backgrounds and buds **have to be defined in the Define Label segment**  if you want to be able to segment the classification as well.
 In the segment **Layers to extract Features from** we can select which layers will be used in training the random forest classifier.
 Next press **Train classifier**.
 After training is completed a result layer is added to layer list.
 Inspect the results carefully to asses classifier performance.
 The trained classifier can be saved using the **save classifier** button.
 Previously trained classifier can be loaded by pressing **Load classifier**.
-Loaded classifer can applied to new images by pressing **Classify**, resulting again in a results layer.
+Loaded classifier can applied to new images by pressing **Classify**, resulting again in a results layer.
 It is possible to change the random forest parameters with **the Set random forest parameters** button and changing the values in the pop up menu.
 Press **Run** to register changed settings.
 For an example of the parameters used see: https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html and